samantparth/Wikipedia-Historical-Prominence-Trends/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from *A cross-verified database of notable people, 3500BC-2018AD*.
+-   `data/raw_data` contains the raw data (*A cross-verified database of notable people, 3500BC-2018AD*) as obtained from Laouenan et. al.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, a datasheet, details about LLM chat interactions, and sketches.